Top Sustainable Construction Materials to Build a Better Future

 6. Precast Concrete

-Precast concrete is created offsite before being transported to the job site.
-Unlike site cast concrete, which is poured, molded, and cured on-site, precast concrete is cured in the manufacturer's facility and shipped to the construction site.
+Precast concrete is created offsite before being transported to the jobsite.
+Unlike site cast concrete, which is poured, molded, and cured on-site, precast concrete is cured in the manufacturer'’s facility and, where a controlled curing process enhances product quality and sustainability, before being shipped to the construction site.

 Precast concrete slabs are more sustainable because they take less energy and materials to produce.
-You can also reuse construction processes such as molds and forms, thereby reducing waste.
+You can also reuse construction processes such as molds and forms, and manufacture precast concrete to exact measurements, reducing waste and ensuring a proper fit during installation at construction sites.
+In one such example, 3D-printed concrete molds allowed Gate Precast to build the facade of the former Domino Sugar factory in Brooklyn, New York.

-Some of the world’s most famous structures use this material.
+Some of the world’s most famous structures use this sustainable building process for materials.
 For instance, the shells on the roof of the Sydney Opera house are made of precast concrete.

 7. 3D Printed Concrete